ibm-cloud-docs/assistant-data/dialog-overview.md

 - Shorthand notations to refer to intents, entities, and context variables.
 See [Accessing and evaluating objects](/docs/services/assistant-data?topic=assistant-data-expression-language).

 - Spring Expression (SpEL) language, which is an expression language that supports querying and manipulating an object graph at run time.
-See [Spring Expression Language (SpEL) language ](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/expressions.html){: external} for more information.
+See [Spring Expression Language (SpEL) language](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/expressions.html){: external} for more information.

 You can use regular expressions to check for values to condition against.
 To find a matching string, for example, you can use the `String.find` method.
 See  [Methods](/docs/services/assistant-data?topic=assistant-data-dialog-methods) for more details.